 Use Cases of Metadata Management and MDM

-As one of the largest employers in Missouri and encompassing 15 hospitals, in addition to a comprehensive network of care facilities, BJC Healthcare needed better data for better health care.
-As Laura Tellmann, Healthcare Informatics Executive, noted this required engaging leadership and team members through Data Governance policies towards improving Data Quality.
-To support these Data Governance initiatives Tellmann developed a repeatable process around Metadata Management.
+As one of the largest employers in Missouri, with 15 hospitals and a comprehensive network of care facilities, BJC Healthcare needed better data for better health care.
+As Laura Tellmann, the then-director of clinical informatics, noted, this required engaging leadership and team members through Data Governance policies toward improving Data Quality.
+To support these Data Governance initiatives Tellmann developed a repeatable process around metadata management.
 She located advocates and trained them in the terminology.
-As a result, team members were speaking a common language and understood what the health industry and the technology called things.
-This helped define specific frameworks around projects geared towards supporting the Data Governance Initiatives.
+As a result, team members were speaking a common language and understood what the health industry and technology called things.
+This helped define specific frameworks around projects geared toward supporting Data Governance Initiatives.

-Sam Copeland, Vice President of Merchandising Operations for Office Depot, faced the challenge in how customers shop and how their shopping activities are changing.
+Sam Copeland, vice president of global sourcing organization for Office Depot, faced the challenge of how customers shop and how their shopping activities are changing.
 He wanted Office Depot to respond to the increased demand for a more comprehensive multi-channel shopping experience.
 Office Depot needed a responsive solution that could standardize data for “a complex web of hundreds of suppliers offering millions of products.”
-This level of complexity meant a finding a centralized Master Data Management solution.
-Office Depot implemented Stibo System’s STEP Solution for Master Data Management.
-As a result, new product time to market was reduced 60 percent.
+This level of complexity meant finding a centralized master data management solution.
+Office Depot implemented Stibo Systems’ STEP Solution for Master Data Management.
+As a result, new product time to market was reduced 60%.

 The Importance of Building a Strategy

-The Metadata Management vs. Master Data Management examples above show companies that understood the causes and principles of their business objectives and their desired final outcomes.
+The metadata management vs. master data management examples above show companies that understood the causes and principles of their business objectives and their desired final outcomes.
 They certainly all wanted better Data Quality and Data Governance and more control of their data.
-But, each organization traced back the business elements to a specific Metadata Management and Master Data Management strategy, and as a result solved a problem.
-While Metadata Management and Master Data Management systems overlap, they provide two different frameworks or systems towards solving data problems.
+But, each organization traced back the business elements to a specific metadata strategy or master data management strategy, and as a result, solved a problem.
+While metadata management and master data management systems overlap, they provide two different frameworks or systems toward solving data problems.